Embed This Data

 - FDI Inflow:

-Kuwait’s economic freedom score is 63.1, making its economy the 66th freest in the 2013 Index.
-Its score is 0.6 point higher than last year, reflecting a notable improvement in control of government spending that offsets declines in business freedom and trade freedom.
+Kuwait’s economic freedom score is 62.3, making its economy the 76th freest in the 2014 Index.
+Its score is 0.8 point lower than last year, with small improvements in monetary freedom and labor freedom outweighed by declining scores for freedom from corruption, fiscal freedom, and the control of government spending.
 Kuwait is ranked 7th out of 15 countries in the Middle East/North Africa region.